ckahn/musical-ear-trainer/README.md

 ## How the program works

 This program contains a virtual piano.
 You select the properties for a melody (e.g., key, length, tempo), and the piano can automatically play a randomly-generated melody with those properties.
 Your job is then to play the melody back.
-If you fail, you can have the program replay the melody.
+If you fail, the incorrect key you press will turn red, and you can have the program replay the melody.
 Once you succeed -- or if you change any of the melody properties -- the program can play a new melody.
+When you press the last (correct) key of a melody, the key will turn green.

 ## Code design